-We developed a new TAXBEN model that simulates the taxes and benefits for individuals and households in the Survey of Income and Living Conditions (SILC) dataset.
-The SILC is being collected annually by the Czech Statistical Office and follows a standardized methodology across all EU countries.
+We developed a new TAXBEN model that simulates the taxes and benefits for individuals and households in the "Living Conditions" (SILC) dataset.
+The SILC is being collected annually by the Czech Statistical Office as a part of the EU-SILC project.
 We used the latest available SILC issue (collected in 2011) which contains information on 8866 households consisting of 20629 individuals.
 It reports basic information about the household structure, its dwelling, and the economic activity and health of the household members.
 Importantly for tax simulations, it reports each member's annual wages from employment, separated into main and secondary employment, and annual profits from small business (self-employment), also separated into main and secondary business, in the previous year (2010).
 It further reports the levels of various welfare benefits received by the household, the income taxes, social and health contributions (for employees only) and property taxes.